7MinSec/bpatty/README.md

 My response (substitute "microphone" for "documentation project") is [this](https://youtu.be/C_SFevIz1FI?t=14).

 ## How often does BPATTY get updated?
 In my dream situation: every 1-2 weeks.
-In reality: every month.
+In reality: when I get to it.

 ## Who are you?
 Hi, I'm [Brian](http://brianjohnson.tv) and I blog/podcast about information security at [7 Minute Security](https://7ms.us).

+## I want to electronically punch you in the neck!
+Head to the [7MS Slack channel](https://slackpass.io/7minsec) and punch away!

 ## I like what you're doing with this whole 7 Minute Security thing.
 How can I support these efforts?
 Thanks!
 Please consider becoming a [Patreon supporter](https://patreon.com/7ms).